mitre/secure-coding-case-studies/java/msccs-11.md

              name VARCHAR(75) null,description VARCHAR(200) null,onDemandUserId LONG,shareable BOOLEAN,
              status INTEGER,statusByUserId LONG,statusDate DATE null)";

+At this point the user has been able to submit a 75 character or less string as the publication name and that name is stored in the database as is, thus meeting the first condition for the weakness to be exploitable.

 *IMPROPER NEUTRALIZATION*

-Regarding the second condition, there should be safeguards in the code to ensure that tainted input will not lead to undesired behavior.
+Regarding the second condition, there should be safeguards in the code to ensure that tainted input will not lead to undesired behavior if sent back to the user.
 This is known as neutralization.
 There is no neutralization of the tainted input before or after it is saved in the database.

-In this case, the value of the `name` parameter is obtained from the portal database via the call to getName().
+In this case, the value of the `name` parameter is retrieved from the portal database via the call to getName().
 The getName() function is located in CTCollectionModelImpl.java and returns the object value on line 606 without any neutralization.

     supporting file: modules/apps/change-tracking/change-tracking-service/src/main/java/com/liferay/change/tracking/model/impl/CTCollectionModelImpl.java